tieututinhoc/piracy/docs/README.md

 ## Direct Downloads

 - [Zippyshare.sh](https://github.com/myspaghetti/zippyshare) - Bash script for batch downloading files from Zippyshare.
-- [idm-trial-reset](https://github.com/J2TeaM/idm-trial-reset) - Use IDM forever without cracking.
-- [Ant Download Manager](http://antdownloadmanager.com/) - Ant Download Manager is similar like IDM (also paid).
-- [Internet Download Manager](http://www.internetdownloadmanager.com/) - One of the best shareware download manager for Windows.
-- [JDownloader2](http://www.jdownloader.org/home/index) - JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
-The [Event Scripter Scripts](http://board.jdownloader.org/showthread.php?s=7b76a54fbe9589b2ed4ef0f82bde0f60&t=70525&page=37) - are a nice addition to "tweak" your JD with some scripts.
 - [Plowshare](http://github.com/mcrapet/plowshare) - Command-line tool & engine for managing sharing websites.
 - [pyLoad](http://pyload.net/) - Free and Open Source download manager written in Python and designed to be extremely lightweight, easily extensible and fully manageable via web.
 - [WFDownloader App](http://www.wfdownloader.xyz/) - Batch downloader ultility.
-- [Xtreme Download Manager](http://sourceforge.net/projects/xdman/) - Open source alternative to IDM.
 - [wget - a noob's guide](https://the-eye.eu/public/Wget_Linux_Guide.pdf) - Beginner guide on how to use `wget`.
 - [How to bypass Mega Quota limit via JDownloader 2](https://github.com/CHEF-KOCH/JDownloader-2-Mega-Quota-Bypass)

+### Download Managers

+- [JDownloader2](http://www.jdownloader.org/home/index) - JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
+The [Event Scripter Scripts](http://board.jdownloader.org/showthread.php?s=7b76a54fbe9589b2ed4ef0f82bde0f60&t=70525&page=37) - are a nice addition to "tweak" your JD with some scripts.
+- [Internet Download Manager](http://www.internetdownloadmanager.com/) - One of the best shareware download manager for Windows.
+  - [idm-trial-reset](https://github.com/J2TeaM/idm-trial-reset) - Use IDM forever without cracking.
+  - [Mega.nz IDM Downloader](https://github.com/CHEF-KOCH/Mega.nz-IDM-downloader) - Unlimited downloading from Mega.nz with IDM.
+- [Ant Download Manager](http://antdownloadmanager.com/) - Ant Download Manager is similar like IDM (also paid).
+- [Xtreme Download Manager](http://sourceforge.net/projects/xdman/) - Open source alternative to IDM.
 - [FreeDownloadManager](https://www.freedownloadmanager.org/) - FDM can boost all your downloads up to 10 times, process media files of various popular formats, drag & drop URLs right from a web browser as well as simultaneously download multiple files.
+- [EagleGet](http://www.eagleget.com/) - EagleGet is a free all-in-one download manager, lightweight and fast, supports all popular browsers and downloads from many streaming services, a perfect alternative to IDM.
+- [uGet](http://ugetdm.com/) - Open Source Download Manager.

 ### DDL Tools